 Read the full Sony XR-65X90J review

-The difference in price between the QN94A and QN95A isn’t huge, but if you’re not interested in the One Connect box and are content with just one HDMI 2.1-certified socket, it’s worth saving that little bit of money.
-Picture quality is excellent regardless of which you choose and the sound isn’t bad at all.
+Last year, Samsung’s cleverly priced second to top QLED, the Q80T sold like hot cakes, and we can imagine the same thing happening this time around regarding the QN90A.
+Picture quality is compelling and the sound isn’t bad at all.
 An OLED might look better in some scenes but there’s something quite addictive about the brightness of this set.
 Its super-contrasty and punchy HDR delivery is ever so more-ish.

 There’s still no Dolby Vision support but you’ll be getting so much from HDR10 alone that it will hardly be on your mind.
 This is a great TV and a terrific buy at this price.

-We tested the QN95A in its 65-inch size.
+We tested the QN90A in its 65-inch size.
 It's also available as a 50-inch, 65-inch, 75-inch and 85-inch model.
 We've not yet reviewed these versions but you'll see the latest, lowest prices below.